 Step 2: Determine whether those losses are acceptable

 While not as accurate, a visual assessment can provide a quick verification of combine loss.
 Then determine whether those losses are acceptable.

 Combines running efficiently will lose some grain.
 If your target is zero losses, you’ll probably end up running too slow to get the job done in a timely fashion, risking natural losses and cost increases that will outweigh any reduction in grain loss.

 An acceptable loss rate strikes a balance between productivity, saving grain, and a clean sample.
-For some, 1% is worth striving for.
-For others, 3% might be best if the harvest season is tight and it means they can keep the feed rate up and harvest an extra quarter section per week per machine.
+For some, one per cent is worth striving for.
+For others, three per cent might be best if the harvest season is tight and it means they can keep the feedrate up and harvest an extra quarter section per week per machine.

-The general tip if losses are too high is to check the combine operators’ manual and look at the range of settings for canola.
-Are you within those ranges?
-If not, try that first.
-Try one variable at a time and check losses between each adjustment.
-It is also worth checking that the automatic settings on newer combines are calibrated.
-For example, if the chaffer setting on the monitor says 18mm, take a ruler and check that the chaffer spacing is in fact 18mm.
+The general tip if losses are too high, is to check the combine operators’ manual and look at the range of settings for canola (and consider if the current settings are within those ranges).
+If they aren’t, try changing that first.
+Try changing only one variable at a time and check losses between each adjustment.
+It is also worth checking that the automatic settings are calibrated.
+For example, if the chaffer setting on the monitor says 18 millimetres, take a ruler and check that the chaffer spacing is in fact 18 millimetres.

 When considering adjustments, here are a few specific situations and possible solutions:

 - If Seed that remains in the pod (ex. for canola) or head (for cereal) after a cycle through the combine. pods are found in the chaff, the combine is A situation where the threshing components of the combine are not set aggressively enough to remove the seeds from the pod (for canola) or head (for cereals)..
 Increase cylinder or rotor speed, narrow the concave setting, add concave blanks, or slow down.